Suchomimus: Classification

-The describers established some autapomorphies (unique derived traits) of Suchomimus to separate it from other theropods, including the expanded rear dorsal, sacral, and front caudal neural spines, the robust upper corners of the humerus, and the boss above the humerus' condyle that contacted its hook-shaped radius.
-Sereno and colleagues referred Suchomimus to the Spinosauridae and named two subfamilies within this clade, Baryonychinae (all spinosaurids more closely related to Baryonyx) and Spinosaurinae (all spinosaurids closer to Spinosaurus).
-Suchomimus was a member of the subfamily Baryonychinae.
+In their original 1998 description of Suchomimus, Sereno and colleagues identified several autapomorphies (unique derived traits) distinguishing it from other theropods: its expanded rear dorsal, sacral, and front caudal neural spines, the robust upper corners of the humerus, and the boss above the humerus' condyle that contacted its hook-shaped radius.
+The authors placed Suchomimus within Spinosauridae and named two subfamilies within this clade, Baryonychinae (all spinosaurids more closely related to Baryonyx) and Spinosaurinae (all spinosaurids closer to Spinosaurus), with Suchomimus assigned to the former.
 Apart from its apparently taller sail, Suchomimus was very similar to the spinosaurid Baryonyx from the Barremian of England, and shared traits with it such as the reduced size and increased amount of teeth behind the snout tip in the mandible than spinosaurines, strong forelimbs, a huge sickle-curved claw on its "thumb", and strongly keeled front dorsal vertebrae.
-Spinosaurines are characterized by straight, unserrated and more widely spaced teeth, and the small size of their first premaxillary teeth.
+Spinosaurines are characterized by straight, unserrated, and more widely spaced teeth and the small size of their first premaxillary teeth.
 Sereno and colleagues pointed out that the more retracted nostrils in Irritator and the tall sail of Spinosaurus could also be unique traits of spinosaurines, though material from other taxa is needed to know for sure.
-As with Suchomimus, the claw of Baryonyx had been the first discovered fossil of the animal.
-Sereno and colleagues in 1998 analyzed the distribution of forty-five traits to produce a cladogram that showed Suchomimus and Baryonyx to be distinct but closely related.
-Later, Barker and colleagues, in 2021, created a new tribe within Baryonychinae: Ceratosuchopsini, a clade that includes Ceratosuchops, Riparovenator and Suchomimus.

-The following phylogenetic tree shows a 2009 analysis of the Megalosauroidea.
+In their original 1998 paper, Sereno and colleagues analyzed the distribution of forty-five traits to produce a cladogram that showed Suchomimus and Baryonyx to be distinct but closely related genera.
+Based on the classification previously proposed in 1986 and 1997 by Charig and Milner, German paleontologist Oliver Rauhut reinstated the family Baryonychidae in 2003, noting the fragmentary and now-destroyed nature of the Spinosaurus holotype, while including this taxon within the group alongside Baryonyx, Suchomimus, Irritator, and its possible junior synonym, Angaturama.
+The following year, however, American palaeontologist Thomas R. Holtz Jr. and his colleagues regarded Baryonychidae as a synonym of Spinosauridae and reassigned these genera to the latter family, a classification that was subsequently supported by most later revisions.
+In 2017, Brazilian paleontologists Marcos Sales and Cesar Schultz have questioned the monophyly of Baryonychinae (meaning it might be an unnatural group), stating that the South American spinosaurids Angaturama and Irritator represent intermediate forms between Baryonychinae and Spinosaurinae, based on their craniodental (skull and tooth) features.
+Although not ruling out this possibility, American paleontologist Chris T. Barker and his colleagues established in 2021 a new tribe within the Baryonychinae, named Ceratosuchopsini, a clade that includes Ceratosuchops, Riparovenator, and Suchomimus.
+Their cladogram can be seen below.